Document — Culprit Security Posture

 Vendors and what they see

-Five subprocessors touch the data path.
-None of them see raw PII.
+Six subprocessors touch the data path.
+None of them see raw incident PII.

 | Vendor | What they see |